ExodusMovement/schemasafe/README.md

 ## Custom formats

-is-my-json-valid supports the formats specified in JSON schema v4 (such as date-time).
+`@exodus/schemasafe` supports the formats specified in JSON schema v4 (such as date-time).
 If you want to add your own custom formats pass them as the formats options to the validator

 ```js